 Our offices in Ukraine have been installed to become 24h/7d Survival Hubs for our colleagues and their families.

 Supporting the people of Ukraine

 Food donations We are providing emergency assistance to our colleagues and their families, and to the local people.
 We are donating products such as instant food, infant nutrition, medical nutrition products, pet food and bottled water.
-So far, we have provided more than 70 million servings – that averages a product or meal for every citizen of Ukraine.
+So far, we have provided more than 160 million servings - that averages more than four products for every citizen of Ukraine.
 Our teams in Nestlé Ukraine and our Nestlé Business Services Centre in Lviv are helping coordinate the support activities in the region, in collaboration with local NGOs.

 Partnering with local Red Cross & food banks We are working with the local Red Cross organizations and food banks across Europe to distribute essential food, pet food and beverages to those in need, and to hospitals.
 This includes soluble coffee, dehydrated food, cereal bars and pet food for Ukrainian refugees and their pets arriving in the Baltic States, the Czech Republic, Slovakia, Poland, Romania, and Hungary.